-Stress is a natural part of life, as stress allows people to be aware of things that they should take note of or things they should do in order to survive.
+Stress is a natural part of life, as stress allows people to be aware of things they should take note of or things they should do to survive.

 While in most of these modern days, stress isn’t always associated with having to defend homes from bandits or fighting for territory, stress is starting to adapt to modern notions of survival: is a student submitting their work on time, is an executive skilled enough to pull off this meeting, or is this applicant trained enough for the interview?
 Stress can dominate the mind and body in order to help us pull ourselves together, but sometimes stress stays in the system more than usual.
 Stress and your health are very intertwined, and it’s important to know what are the real risks involved when the two are mixed.